kevidgel/OptixPathtracer/README.md

 Of course, they offer much finer grained control and potentially better performance.
 However, using OpenGL + OptiX allows us to achieve near-realtime levels of performance with much less code, allowing for more time spent developing core logic.

+## Completed

+- [x] GLFW + GLAD for rendering base
+- [x] OptiX + OpenGL interop using pixel buffer unpacking
+- [x] Basic raytracing in one weekend impl with rotating camera

+## TODO

+- [ ] Figure out a way to load models (either by mapping OpenGL vbos to CUDA buffers, or using CUDA buffers directly).
+- [ ] User input to move camera + sample accumulation when camera is still.
+- [ ] Importance sampling, better materials, MIS, ...

+In the distant future:

+- [ ] ReSTIR

 ## Installation + Build
 I've only built this on Debian 12.
 I have no idea if it will build on Windows.
-It will not build on Macs.
+It will not build on MacOS.

 To install: